plandes/markdown-link/README.md

 [![Build Status][build-badge]][build-link]

 This library report on missing on used and undefined links in [markdown] formatted files.
+It finds the following issues:

-It is helpful when bracketed references without links are provided without link definitions.
+* Bracketed references without links are provided without link definitions.
+* Unused link definitions where links are defined but never used.
+* Invalid link URLs.

+When the report is run with `markdown-link-report`, a compilation buffer is created with each line an error/issue with the markdown document.

 ## License